|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 PEAK SEA LEVEL:

-One of the major consequences of global warming is a long term increase in world wide average sea level.
+One of the major consequences of global warming is a long term increase in average sea level.
 However, it is the increase in local peak sea level that causes flood and storm damage.
 The local peak sea level has multiple components.
 There is the average sea level that is increased by melting of land borne ice.
-There is the daily tidal change that is caused by rotation of the Earth about its axis in the proximity of the moon and the sun.
+There is the daily tidal change that is caused by rotation of the Earth about its axis in the proximity of the moon.
+There is the daily tidal change caused by rotation of the Earth about its axis in the proximity of the sun.
 There is a nearly monthly tidal change caused by orbit of the Earth-Moon system about its common center of mass in the proximity of the sun.
 There are local sea level changes caused by changes in atmospheric pressure and wind.
 Finally there are sea level changes caused by sea floor geometries that convert horizontal liquid kinetic energy into vertical gravitational potential energy of position.
 Dangerous conditions and storm damage normally occur when these various effects combine to produce a temporary local sea level that is much higher than normal.

-Global warming affects the average sea level via melting of land borne ice and thermal expansion of the ocean.
-Global warming affects the average atmospheric water vapor content via sea surface warming, which in turn affects both the emissivity.
+Global warming affects the average sea level via melting of land borne ice and affects the average atmospheric water vapor content via sea surface warming, which in turn affects both the local atmospheric pressure and the local wind via storms.
 Quantification of the increase in local peak sea level due to global warming triggered storm activity is beyond the scope of this analysis.
 The amount of damage caused by the sea at a particular location is determined by the coincidence of a very low atmospheric pressure due to a storm with a high on-shore wind and a very high tide due to an unfavourable Earth-Moon-Sun alignment.

 In the tropical ocean, where the ocean surface temperature is greater than 4 degrees C, lower density warm water floats on top of higher density cool water.
 Addition of heat to the ocean surface increases this temperature stratification causing the ocean surface temperature to follow the average air temperature.
 Hence the net on-going heat absorption per unit area by the tropical ocean due to global warming is relatively small.